 We all want to look drop-dead gorgeous on our wedding day (of course!), and having that picture-perfect effervescent skin is such a big part of that!
 But if you have problem areas, or you’re unsure about prepping your skin beforehand, it can be overwhelming to think about how to take care of your skin for the big day; including what treatments you should book, and what products you should be using.
-We are so glad to have one of our amazing Brontë Bride Community Members, Madi Leigh Artistry, as a guest on our blog, sharing her bridal skincare tips and tricks as a makeup artist and esthetician.
+We are so glad to have local wedding professional, Madi Leigh Artistry, as a guest on our blog, sharing her bridal skincare tips and tricks as a makeup artist and esthetician.

 Bridal Skincare Basics

 Four things you can start doing today to get your skin on the right track:

 Not only are makeup removing wipes really harsh on your skin, but they create a lot of waste for our planet.
 I recommend double cleansing at the end of each day to remove makeup and sunscreen.
 Start with your favourite makeup removing cleanser and a microfibre towel (I recommend the Mega Purifying Cleanser from Glymed Plus).
 Once the surface makeup is removed, follow with a second cleanse using an active cleanser (such as Gentle Face Wash from Glymed Plus).